ucsd-ml-arts/ml-art-final2-iamflying/README.md

 Briefly describe the files that are included with your repository:

-- trained models

-In ChatterBot, we use the "chatterbot.corpus.english" set to train the robot.
+- In ChatterBot, we use the "chatterbot.corpus.english" set to train the robot.

-In DeepVoice, we download the pretrianed multi speaker synsethis model.
+- In DeepVoice, we download the pretrianed multi speaker synsethis model.
 ("20171222_deepvoice3_vctk108_checkpoint_step000300000.pth").

-In ArbitraryStyleTransfer, we use the pretrained model and set the style weight to 2.0.
+- In ArbitraryStyleTransfer, we use the pretrained model and set the style weight to 2.0.

 ## Code